 No additional costs occur for this service, it’s integral part of the service offering.
 Allthough the service consumer can be charged additionally for every compute and storage resource (including temporary) that the backup itself consumes on a pay-per-use basis.
 This cost may differ from service to service and depends on the infrastructure the service is running on.

 The backup snapshots are stored on the same cloud provider and region where the service instance is provisioned on.
+The cloud providers storage prices apply to the backup.

-Data is encrypted before being sent to the backup location.
 Transfer of data happens over a TLS encrypted and authenticated connection.

 When a service instance is deleted, all backups are deleted as well.